Microbiology 020 - General Microbiology » Winter 2022 » Lecture Exam 4 (Ch 12, 13, 14)

 The body region where a ciliary escalator helps to sweep microbes trapped in mucus away from that body site is the ________.

-A. respiratory tract
+A. urinary tract

 B. skin